Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### salad - 50 pts <a name="salad"></a>

-**Provided:** atkw{plddp_jrcru_uivjjzex}
+**Challenge Description:** atkw{plddp_jrcru_uivjjzex}

 **Solution:** This one was a gimme, so using our friend Caesar's cipher, we can quickly deduce our first flag: `jctf{yummy_salad_dressing}`

 ### new-algorithm - 75 pts <a name="new-algorithm"></a>

-**Provided:** On the first day of the job, a new cryptography intern is insisting to upper management that he developed a new encryption algorithm for the company to use for sensitive emails and should get a raise.
+**Challenge Description:** On the first day of the job, a new cryptography intern is insisting to upper management that he developed a new encryption algorithm for the company to use for sensitive emails and should get a raise.
 This seems too good to be true... are you able to prove the intern wrong by decrypting it?

 Here's an example of an encrypted email message using the intern's algorithm: `amN0Znt0UllfQUVTX0lOc1QzQGR9`